 - With the added two extra table spoons of fructose would look like 467 calories (116.7 per gel) & 111.1 carbs (27.7 per gel)

 It is recommended by many nutritionist that we consume around 60-90 grams of carbs per hour.
 There has been a lot of work done to get elite athletes up to that 120g per hour but this can take a lot of work to train the system to handle that amount of carbs per hour under load.

 How I use the gels

 I store the gels in a drink bottle on my bike and an easy to carry small bottle to run with.
 For myself, I will sip (half a mouthful) on the gels every 20 minutes and always wash it down with water.
 If it is a hot day, take water before and after each sip of gel.
-Never take gels with or near sports drink or cola.
+Never take gels with or near sports drink or cola unless you have trained this.
 This will only give you gut problems.
 Rule of thumb, when using gels, water is king.